jamesrco/zoonotic-C/README.md

 #### Zoogeochemical carbon fluxes

-* The script [OpenOceanNCSfigs.R](OpenOceanNCSfigs.R) was used to generate the figures appearing in Collins et al., *Zoogeochemical carbon fluxes and storage in the global ocean: Review and synthesis of current knowledge, scientific readiness of interventions for climate mitigation, and directions for future research*, a review in preparation for *Global Biogeochemical Cycles*
+* The script [OpenOceanNCSfigs.R](OpenOceanNCSfigs.R) was used to generate the figures appearing in Collins et al., "Zoogeochemical carbon fluxes and storage in the global ocean: Review and synthesis of current knowledge, scientific readiness of interventions for climate mitigation, and directions for future research," a review in preparation for the journal *Global Biogeochemical Cycles*

 #### Global benthic trawling reanalysis